As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

-Choosing the right base vehicle for your camper van conversion is critical to a successful build.
-The vehicle needs to suit your living needs, travel style and your budget too.
+Choosing the best van for a camper conversion can get tricky.
+It’s critical to a successful build and how the van works for you.
+It needs to suit your living needs, travel style and budget too.

-Choosing the right base vehicle for your camper van conversion is more about its size and features than its make and model.
-You only need to consider the elements of the van you can’t change or would cost a lot of money to change.
+Choosing the best van for your camper conversion is more about its size and features than its make and model.
+Only consider the elements of the van you can’t change or would cost a lot of money to change.

-Here’s a list of questions to consider when choosing the type of base vehicle you need.
+Here’s a list of questions to consider when choosing the best van for you.

 Am I able to drive the vehicle legally?